guidefari/here_hugo/apps/v2/src/content/resume.md

     dates: "Sept 2024 → Oct 2025"
     highlights:
       - "Building a whitelabelled, multi-tenant SaaS"
-      - "Started across 3 frontend products using React — Management Portal, E-Commerce, CRM"
+      - "Started across 3 frontend products using React: Management Portal, E-Commerce, CRM"
       - "Went deeper into the wider product stack over time, including infrastructure, deployments, and platform concerns"
       - "Worked with core backend services in C# and the operational side of shipping them"
       - "Managed Kubernetes workloads and contributed to deployments across the product environment"